Fordham Law LLM Feerick, Treanor, and Martin Scholarships

 How to Apply

-To be considered for the Feerick, Treanor, or Martin Scholarship, applicants must (1) ensure that their LL.M. application is fully completed, with all supporting materials having been received by our office; and (2) submit a single 500-word essay describing why you believe that you possess the character traits of one or more of these former Law School deans.
-The essay should be sent via email to firstname.lastname@example.org with the subject “Feerick, Treanor, and Martin Scholarship Essay.”
+To be considered for the Feerick, Treanor, or Martin Scholarship, applicants must (1) ensure that their on campus LLM application is fully completed, with all supporting materials having been received by our office; and (2) submit a single 500-word essay describing why you believe that you possess the character traits of one or more of these former Law School deans.
+The essay should be sent via email to email@example.com with the subject “Feerick, Treanor, and Martin Scholarship Essay.”

 The Feerick, Treanor, and Martin Scholarships are merit-based and awarded at the discretion of the Admissions Committee.
 Along with the essay, the Admissions Committee will make awards based on all materials in each applicant’s file.
+Preference will be given to applicants who do not have third party funding already in place.

 Recipients will remain responsible for fees and living, travel, books, and other expenses.